SmithB/parallel_boss/README.md

 --Logging information should end up in the par_run/logs

 --You can see what jobs are quened and running in the par_run/queue and par_run/running, and finished jobs are in par_run/done

+--If you want an ascii-graphics view of the run status, run:

+\>\> pdash.py